jbakse/p5.party/notes/design_questions.md

 Could p5.party act sensibly if the shared object is written/read before its ready?

 Possibly: reads are undefined? reads are based on (new api) init values? writes are ignored?
-Writes are deferred?
+Writes are deferred? log warnings? throw warnings?

-## API to boot participants?

-- you can disconnect others from the info panel, add API acces for this?

-## partyInfo()?

-We could provide info like
--list of rooms for app
--list/# of guests for room
--current host of room

 ## Write-Locked Shared Objects?